Up (film series): Tony

 Tony Walker was chosen from a primary school in the East End of London and was introduced along with his classmate Michelle, who Douglas Keay, the narrator, stated was Tony's "girlfriend".
 At age 7, Michelle described Tony as a "monkey".
 He wanted to be a jockey at 7 and was at a stable training as one by 14.
 By 21, his chance had come and gone after riding in three races before giving it up.
 He was proud to have competed against Lester Piggott.
 He then gained "the Knowledge" and made a comfortable life for himself and his family as a London taxi driver.
 His later dream of becoming an actor has met with modest success; he has had small parts as an extra (almost always playing a cabbie) in several TV programmes since 1986, including The Bill and twice in EastEnders, most recently in 2003.
 His wife, Debbie, was carrying their third child in 28, and she reveals in 35 that she lost that baby but has since had another; she admits that losing their third child placed a tremendous stress on their relationship.
 Tony admitted in 35 that being in a monogamous relationship was becoming a strain, and by 42, he had committed adultery, though he and his wife have got past it and are still together.
 By 42, he had moved to Essex, and by 49, owned two homes, including a holiday home in Spain.
 In 63, he and his wife had settled in the English countryside.
+In 70 Up, he said that giving up riding was his greatest regret: a mentor had warned him that he would struggle to keep his weight low enough to be a jockey.

 Paul

-Paul Kligerman was at an orphanage (called Children's Home) in the East End of London at 7, his parents having divorced and he having been left with his father.
+Paul Kligerman was at a Shaftesbury Homes children's home in Twickenham at 7, his parents having divorced and he having been left with his father.
 Soon after Seven Up!, his father and stepmother moved the family to Australia, where he has remained in the Melbourne area ever since.
 By 21, he had long hair and a girlfriend to whom he is still married.
 After leaving school he was employed as a bricklayer and later set up his own business.
-In 49, he is working for a sign-making company.
-In 21, 49 and 63, Paul was reunited with Symon, who had attended the same boarding school; portions of their time together are included in all three films.
+In 49, he was working for a sign-making company.
+In 21, 49 and 63, Paul was reunited with Symon, who had attended the same children's home; portions of their time together are included in all three films.
 By 56, Paul had started work at a local retirement village with his wife Susan.
 He does odd jobs and maintenance of the small units and gardens.
+By 70 Up, Paul was a grandfather and continued to live in Australia.